Ready to take your swim workout to the next level? Here’s your guide to the best waterproof fitness trackers for swimming.

 One of the things that I really like about Apple Watch for swimming is that it tracks kick!

-For swimmers who like doing kick at the pool (raises hand), the Apple Watch tracks the kicking as “mixed”, but tracks it nonetheless.
+For swimmers who like doing kick at the pool (raises hand), the Apple Watch is the only tracker I’ve ever used that tracks kicking.
+Yes, when you grab a kickboard and start doing flutter kick, it knows.

 Apple Watches from Series 2 and on are water-resistant up to a depth of 50m.
 If you plan on doing deeper swimming and diving, the Apple Ultra Watch is rated for a depth of 100m.